 Using a toolbar that appears at the top of the screen, you can perform a rectangular snip, a freeform snip, a window snip, or a fullscreen snip.
 Click the option that matches what you want to capture, then select part of the screen if necessary.

-If necessary, select an area of the screen to capture an image.
+If necessary, select an area of the screen to capture a screenshot.

 After you’ve captured your screenshot, you’ll see a preview of the output in the Snip & Sketch window.
 To save the screenshot, click the “Save” button, which looks like a tiny floppy disk.